mishael-codes/The-Min-Game-Hub/README.md

   - [Would You Rather?](#Would-You-Rather?)

 ## About
-This is a project which would help me to get a portfolio-worthy project.
-It is a site which has lots and lots of games to play(for now, it has just three) as a means of de-stressing, relaxation or just for fun.
+This is an open-source project which would help me and other contributors, get a portfolio-worthy project.
+It is a site which has a variety of games to play as a means of de-stressing, relaxation, or just for fun.

 This project gave me a better idea of how the DOM works, accessing, manipulating, styling and updating HTML elements with the DOM.
 I also affected the control flow using conditionals.

-Building this project also brought me much joy as I completed major parts of it **without following a tutorial!**😀
+I hope it would do the same for my fellow contributors.

 ## Tutorials